 Freeze mashed avocado for an instant smoothie upgrade

-If your avocados are in their small ripe window and you don't have any way of using them, mash them up and put them in an ice cube tray.
-You can freeze them and pop them in smoothies for a boost of heart-healthy fat and an instant smoothie thickener!
+If your avocados are in their window of ripeness and you don't have any way of using them, mash them up and put them in an ice cube tray.
+You can freeze them and pop them into smoothies later for a boost of heart-healthy fat and an instant smoothie thickener.